dltk-ai/qubitai-dltk/docs/source/machine_learning/regression.rst

 Training a model
 -----------------

+Used to train a model on specific data.

 .. function:: client.train(service, algorithm, dataset, label, features, model_name=None,
                             lib="weka", train_percentage=80, save_model=True,params=None,
                             dataset_source=None)

    :param service: Training task to perform.
 Valid parameter values are classification, regression.
    :param algorithm: Algorithm to use for training the model.
-   :param dataset: dataset file location in DLTK storage.
+   :param dataset: Dataset file location in DLTK storage.
    :param label: Target variable.
    :param features: List of features to use for training the model.
    :param model_name: Model will be saved with the name specified in this parameter.